HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 One natural and very general approach is to assign a probability distribution $P$ to $D$, and then take the quantiles of $P$ as we defined them above.
-We will follow this stategy in the next sections.
+We will follow this strategy in the next sections.

 ## Empirical Quantiles